FreddyHurkmans/cmock/README.md

 In the case where `ptr` is used as input parameter, you will note the function will check if the given data is the same as the expected data.

 ### Arrays
 As noted in the 'limitations' paragraph, cMock currently does not support arrays.
 Most important reason is that c doesn't make it easy to detect the intention of a certain parameter.
 Is `int* bar` a pointer to a single integer, or is it in fact a pointer to the first value of an array?
 You cannot tell.
 In a **later version** I might decide that an array **must** be declared as: `int bar[]`.
-I am interested to your opinion on this, so if you have an idea that might help here, please let me know.
+I am interested to your opinion on this, so if you have an idea that might help me, please let me know.

 ### Strings
 Strings in c are, as you know, char arrays.
 Arrays are not supported, strings however are a bit supported.
 If you have a function that has a `const char*` parameter, this is considered to be an input type string, as normally it doesn't make sense to use a pointer type to feed a character into a function.
 If your function has a `char*` parameter however, it can mean both an output character and an output string.
-As I have no way of knowing which it is, the script considers this to be an output type character.
+As I have no way of knowing which it is, by default the script considers this to be an output type character (this is configurable, please read on).

-So with the following prototypes:
+So by default, with the following prototypes:

 ```c
 int foo(char* character);